1971 (11 Issued and 13 Unissued)

 Designer of Overprint: Format staff

 FDC: Yes.
-Similar design as the 29 July, 1971 envelope but Bangladesh in Bengali at the left is red, rather than green.
-The postmark is smaller and reads FIRST DAY/20 DEC 1971/DACCA/G.P.O./PHILATELIC BUREAU.
+Similar design to the 29 July 1971 envelope, but “Bangladesh” in Bengali on the left is red rather than green.
+The postmark is smaller and reads:

 Insert: None

-The inverted overprint is most likely found on all the stamps of the set, but only the two mentioned have been seen.
+The inverted overprint is believed to exist on all stamps of the set, but only the two mentioned have been documented.

-1 Sheet with black and white drawing of the 8 stamps and the overprint, telling which are to be black and which is to be red.
+One sheet with black-and-white drawings of all eight stamps and the overprint, indicating which parts are to be black and which red.

-2 Rough “Bangladesh Liberated” in English and Bbangla showing the layout of the wording
+Rough “Bangladesh Liberated” in English and Bengali, showing the layout of the wording.

-3 Refined printing in Bengali with “TOP”, indicating the correct position for the writing.
+Refined printing in Bengali with “TOP” marking the correct position for the writing.

-4 Cards with enlarged printing of “BANGLADESH LIBERATED” in English only with a long line above and below it.
+Cards with enlarged printing of “BANGLADESH LIBERATED” in English only, with long lines above and below.

-For some reason, covers were made with all eight values of the? overprint and cancelled on December 30, 1974, at Chittagong.
-It is obvious that they were made for philatelic reasons as the entire set is on the envelope and the envelope is unaddressed.
+Covers were later made with all eight overprinted values and cancelled on 30 December 1974 at Chittagong.
+These appear to have been created for philatelic purposes, as the entire set is on unaddressed envelopes.

-Unofficial First Day Cover of the 12mm overprint.
-This cover was issued by representatives of the Bangladesh government in England.
-This cover was not sanctioned by the government and includes all the values of the set.
-The government only accepted three values of the set overprinted (The 10p, 5R and 10R) Another overprint measuring 13mm was also created but it was not accepted by the governement.
+Unofficial First Day Cover of the 12 mm overprint.
+This cover was issued by representatives of the Bangladesh government in England but was not officially sanctioned.
+It includes all values of the set, whereas the government officially accepted only three overprinted values: 10p, 5R, and 10R.
+Another overprint measuring 13 mm was also created, but it was not accepted by the government.

 71-6un 10p Map